 “We talked to police and administrators and the answer was always the same, that it works extremely well,” he said.
 “The public understands where the people go and the vehicles go.”

-The design, completed by Kimley-Horn from Charlotte, is unique in the Greenville-Spartanburg marketplace and the Upstate, he said.
+The design, completed by Kimley-Horn from Raleigh, is unique in the Greenville-Spartanburg marketplace and the Upstate, he said.

 “It was a phoenix.
 It truly rose up out of the process,” Driggers said.